Summer (Wharton novel): Synopsis

 When she is 17, that exciting life finds her in the form of a visiting architect named Lucius Harney.
-Her first encounter with the charming young man is at the library and there is immediate chemistry between them.
-Soon, he finds himself boarding at Mr. Royall's house when his own living arrangements fall through.
+Her first encounter with the charming young man is at the library, and there is immediate chemistry between them.
+Soon he finds himself boarding at Mr. Royall's house when his own living arrangements fall through.

 Charity Royall finds herself attracted to Lucius and decides to become his companion as he explores the town.
-He is putting together a book on colonial houses and the two of them go around town together so he can inspect and sketch the houses as a part of his research for the book.
+He is putting together a book on colonial houses, and the two of them go around town together so he can inspect and sketch the houses as a part of his research.
 Mr. Royall, who holds onto the idea of marrying Charity, notices the two of them growing close and immediately evicts Lucius from his house.
 Lucius leaves town and relocates to a nearby village.

 Later on, Charity and Lucius visit Nettleton for the Fourth of July, where they kiss for the first time and Lucius gives Charity a brooch.
-Before they are finished with their outing, they run into Mr. Royall, who seems really drunk.
-Mr. Royall verbally attacks Charity, which causes her to feel intense shame and hence falls into Lucius's arms.
+Before they are finished with their outing they run into Mr. Royall, who seems very drunk.
+Mr. Royall verbally attacks Charity, causing her to feel intense shame, uon which she falls into Lucius's arms.
 After the day's events, Charity and Lucius grow even closer and have sex for the first time.